ethical-shukatsu-dev/Project-X/README.md

   value_name VARCHAR(255) NOT NULL, -- e.g., 'collaborative', 'mentorship'
   image_url TEXT NOT NULL,
-  description TEXT, -- Description of what the image represents tags TEXT[] -- Array of tags for better categorization and searching );
+  description TEXT, -- Description of what the image represents tags TEXT[], -- Array of tags for better categorization and searching pexels_id TEXT, -- The Pexels photo ID for proper attribution unsplash_id TEXT, -- The Unsplash photo ID for proper attribution attribution JSONB, -- Attribution information including photographer name, photographer URL, and photo URL image_sizes JSONB -- Different size variants of the image for responsive usage );
 ```